Skip to content

 Photo of Linn Foster Freedman Linn Foster Freedman

 Linn Freedman practices in data privacy and security law, cybersecurity, and complex litigation.
-She is a member of the Business Litigation Group and the Financial Services Cyber-Compliance Team, and chair’s the firm’s Data Privacy and Security Team.
-Linn focuses her practice on…
+She is a member of the Business Litigation Group and the Financial Services Cyber-Compliance Team, and chairs the firm’s Data Privacy and Security and Artificial Intelligence Teams.
+Linn focuses her…

 Read more about Linn Foster FreedmanEmail